When Was Beef Jerky Invented: A Historical View

 Beef Jerky Today

 Today, beef jerky holds a well-earned place as a favored and healthy high-protein snack across the globe.
 This popular snack is no longer limited to just beef.
 You can find jerky made from almost any meat – deer, bison, elk, and even fish.
+Many modern jerky brands do not use preservatives, relying only on beef and flavors.
 With a long shelf-life, low-fat content, and rich medley of flavors, jerky products continue to win hearts and palates, in many parts of the world.

 The preservation process has evolved into a refined art in modern beef jerky production.
 From sun drying to smoking and now modern-day dehydration techniques, beef jerky has indeed come a long way.
 Innovations in preservation, along with the capabilities to mass produce it in large quantities, have led to wider accessibility and tremendous variety in flavors.
 Beyond the traditional salt and smoke, varieties coated with brown sugar or infused with chili peppers, herbs, berries, and various seasonings now crowd the market shelves.